 Nymphaea ‘Patio Joe’ is a hardy water lily.
 The flowers have shades of creamy-yellow and pink so when you look from afar they appear peach.
-It is a free bloomer and a vigorous grower.
+Nymphaea ‘Patio Joe’ is a free bloomer and a vigorous grower.

-The flowers are almost 5 inch wide and they are fragrant.
+The flowers are almost 5in or 12.5cm wide.
+They are fragrant.
 The best flowering season is summer.
-Place them in full sun, the leaf spread is about 90cm or 3ft and the water depth should be a maximum of 60cm or 2ft.
+Grow them in full sun.
+The leaf spread is about 90cm or 3ft.
+Water depth should be a maximum of 60cm or 2ft.
 It is better not to cover your water lily with gravel or large stone.
-Do so only if you have Koi fish in the pond. and if so use smaller gravel.
-Feed your waterlilies and don’t let them get pot bound when they are planted in baskets.
-All these will help you to have more profuse flowering water lilies.
+Do so only if you have Koi fish in the pond.
+If you use gravel then use smaller gravel.

 Feed your waterlilies.
 Don’t let them get pot bound when they are planted in baskets.
 All of this will help you to have more flowers.